Liuyubao/TCP-Go-back-N-RDT/README.md

 - `rdt_sim 1000 0.1 100 0 0 0.02 0` - there is no packet loss or reordering, but there is packet corruption in the underlying link medium.
 - `rdt_sim 1000 0.1 100 0.02 0.02 0.02 0` - there could be packet loss, corruption, or reordering in the underlying link medium.

-Of course, your goal is to make the last test case work.
-Keep in mind that even if your program works, it may still occasionally report errors due to the limitation of checksumming.
-Your program, however, should never report errors when there is no packet corruption in the underlying link medium.
-If your program works for some cases with parameters differing from the above examples, please specify these cases in your writeup to get partial credits.

 ## Authors
 Go-back-N implemented by Yubao Liu